Aberdeen & Aberdeenshire

 Known as the Gateway to the Highlands, this area is steeped in Scottish history.
 From snow-capped Munros to serene lochs and lush forests, the landscapes around Stirling and the Trossachs have inspired visitors for centuries.
 With vibrant towns and villages, important landmarks, great architecture, stunning natural beauty and plenty of modern charms, Loch Lomond, The Trossachs, Stirling & The Forth Valley offers an irresistible blend of Scotland's past and present.

-Scattered off the north coast of Scotland is an archipelago of more than 70 islands that make up Orkney and Shetland.
-Punctuated by their sandy white shores, traditional cottages, ancient stone structure and clear blue waters, this magical region is a hotbed of heritage, culture, wildlife and natural beauty waiting to be discovered.
+The ever-enchanting Orkney Islands are scattered just off the north coast of Scotland.
+An archipelago made up of more than 70 islands, Orkney is punctuated by sandy white shores, traditional cottages, ancient stone structure and clear blue waters.
+This magical region is a hotbed of heritage, culture, wildlife and natural beauty waiting to be discovered.
+With a population of just over 26,500 people, it might surprise you to find out that the Orkney Islands are actually closer to the Arctic Circle than they are to London.

 30 miles off the north west coast lies one of Scotland's most remote regions, the Outer Hebrides.
 This picturesque island chain is worth the effort it takes to get there; go island hopping and discover a paradise of wild Atlantic waves, white sandy beaches, towering mountains and a vibrant cultural landscape.